-Aidy Silva-Ortiz is a second-year MSLIS student in the Florida State University’s distance learning program.
-Since 2004, she has worked in the public library system in various paraprofessional roles and in 2011, transitioned into a corporate library setting as a medical library technical assistant for the Orlando Health hospital system.
-She holds a Bachelor of Arts in English/Creative Writing from the University of Central Florida and an Associates Degree in Sociology from Valencia College.
-Her current professional interests include: the evolving role of health librarianship, consumer health resources, and promoting more women leadership roles within libraries.
-You can reach out to her on Twitter by tweeting to @msbooksy.
+Aidy Silva-Ortiz graduated from Florida State University’s distance learning program with a Master of Science in Library and Information Studies and an Information Architecture Certificate.
+She holds a Bachelor of Arts in English/Creative Writing from the University of Central Florida and an Associate Degree in Sociology from Valencia College.
+Her current professional interests include: resource acquisitions, LibGuides, WorldShare Discovery, SharePoint, emerging library trends, and workforce innovation.
+You can reach out to her on Twitter by tweeting to @wonderbrarian.

 Alison Glass is a first year grad student working toward an MSLIS with a school media specialization at Syracuse University.
 Because she is perpetually indecisive and persistently curious, this is her third round of graduate school.
 Alison was a teacher in a previous life, and is interested in all things education, including information literacy, social media in the classroom, censorship, and the future of school libraries.
 She is addicted to Pinterest and chocolate.
 Find her at her personal blog Beyond the Bookshelves and on Twitter @alisonjane0306.